Free Website Builder for Small Business

 Fortunately, the best builders have a free plan or an unlimited trial.
 They also offer many features and let you scale up as you grow.

-Read on to start building your new free site today.
+Which is best for you?
+Read on to start building your new site for free today.

-Best Free Website Builders for Small Business
+10 Best Free Website Builders for Small Business

 Professionally developed websites can cost from $50 to $5,000.
-But a website builder can help those with a smaller budget to create a good-looking site.
+But a free website builder can help those with a smaller budget to create a good-looking site.

 Yes, you can.
 A lot of website builders have a free plan or free trial.
 The free plan lets you build your website for free with no time limit.
 The free trial, on the other hand, lets you try out the premium features to see if the builder is right for your business.

-1. Squarespace: Best in ease of use
+1. Squarespace: Best Ease of Use

 Squarespace is one of the most intuitive website builders.
 It's great for small business owners without technical skills looking to make their own websites.